TYRE PRESSURE LOSS WARNING

 These indicate that at least one tyre is flat.

 They indicate that at least one wheel is punctured or severely underinflated.
-Replace it or contact an authorised dealer if it is punctured.
+Replace it or contact an approved dealer if it is punctured.
 Top up the tyre pressure if the wheel is deflated.

-The warning light flashes for several seconds, then stays on and, depending on the vehicle, together with the message “CHECK TYRE SENSORS ”.
+The warning light flashes for several seconds, then stays on, along with the message “CHECK TYRE PRESSURE SENSORS”.

 They indicate that at least one tyre is not fitted with sensors (e.g. emergency spare wheel).
-In other cases, contact an authorised dealer.
+Otherwise, consult an authorised dealer.

 Readjustment of tyre pressures